 Scaled agile is an approach that enables organisations to scale agile from technology projects to throughout the entire organisation.
 Those who are now agile at the core include Spotify and Google and, more recently, large financial services companies such as ING and ABN AMRO.

 The PwC perspective

-My view on agile comes from a cross section of perspectives, having worked with clients in business, digital and design, and across the cultures of several countries.
+My view on the concept comes from a cross section of perspectives, having worked with clients in business, digital and design, and across the cultures of several countries.
 But beyond this, agile is core to the way we work at PwC, as an organisation of multi-skilled people that form, deliver, review and disband as a core pattern of our business.
-Also, our breadth of experience – from people and culture, though to design capabilities and project delivery – means I’ve seen agile transformation from all angles.
+Also, our breadth of experience – from people and culture, though to design capabilities and project delivery – means I’ve seen it used for transformation from all angles.

-So assuming agile is a good set of principles for the way organisations think about work (which it is), here are three sets of considerations for businesses seeking to make the shift:
+So assuming it is a good set of principles for the way organisations think about work (which it is), here are three sets of considerations for businesses seeking to make the shift:

 What do agile organisations do

 When a business ‘goes agile’, what else is part of that transition?
 What elements go hand in hand for organisations to be fit for the future?

 The world’s best brands and digital companies have a strong design component which occurs before agile sprints typically take over.
 The design phase is the conception of new products, services and business models which, once conceived and validated, move into agile sprints.